abelardopardo/ontask_b/docs_src/Using/index.rst

    :align: center
    :width: 60%

 Once enabled, you may send the URL to the students (you may even use a personalized text action for that).
-Once the students click in the action, and if they are allowed to connect to OnTask as basic users, after authentication, if their email is part of the table, they will see a form with the survey questions and after answering it, the values are automatically stored in the right row and column in the table.
+Once the students click on the action, and if they are allowed to connect to OnTask as basic users, after authentication, if their email is part of the table, they will see a form with the survey questions and after answering it, the values are automatically stored in the right row and column in the table.

 These two survey actions are ideal to collect information about any aspect of a learning experience in a way that is centralized and available for further processing through personalized text actions.
 For example, users may choose from a predefined set of topics those that were more challenging.
 This information can then be used in a personalized text action to provide the adequate resources to each learner.